claireskim/claireskim.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd stay with me forever (on my page)
+subtitle: Why you'd stay with me forever on my page
 ---

 My name is Claire.
-I have the following qualities:
+I am:

-- I love psychology theories and like creating productivity tools.
+- Perusing consciousness studies.
+There are many types of consciousness studies; I'm exploring consciousness as in the nature of consciousness, and asking primordial questions such as, "What is it?" and "Who am I?.
-- I have raccoons living on my roof.
-They make really great neighbors.
+- Creating productivity tools.

 What else do you want to know?